-A special care facility is an establishment that provides a continuum of nursing or medical care or services primarily to persons with acquired immune deficiency syndrome or other terminal illnesses.
-A special care facility may also include special residential care facilities.
+As defined by Texas Health and Safety Code Section 248.002, a special care facility is an institution or establishment that provides a continuum of nursing or medical care or services primarily to persons with acquired immune deficiency syndrome or other terminal illnesses.
+Special residential care facilities are considered SCFs.

 - View the Accessible Version of the Directory of Licensed Special Care Facilities (Excel)